numba/numba/docs/source/extending/overloading-guide.rst

 .. literalinclude:: myjitmodule2.py

-As you can see, the typing checking code has been increased significantly to match the formalised requirements.
-Also, multiple implementations---one for integers and one for floating-point---are provided.
+As you can see, the typing checking code has been increased significantly to match the formal requirements.
+Also, multiple implementations, one for integers and one for floating-point, are provided.
 We check inside the typing scope which implementation should be used and also raise any custom error messages required.
-Importantly, the check for ``nan`` values is only present in the floating point implementation as this additional check creates a runtime overhead.
+Importantly, the check for ``NaN`` values is only present in the floating point implementation as this additional check creates a runtime overhead.